 Determining which condition your dog is dealing with requires a vet’s evaluation, but while you wait for an appointment implementing some of these home remedies can help your pup be more comfortable in their own skin — literally.

 When your dog needs a bath, try using plain water and a good, non-drying solvent.
-If you must use shampoo, use a moisturizing type with humectants, and follow up with a moisturizing conditioner.
-Avoid blow dryers.
+If you must use shampoo, use a moisturizing type with humectants such as aloe vera, and follow up with a moisturizing conditioner.